-- A. Scholarships: Institutional aid is awarded to degree-seeking students working on their first undergraduate degree.
-See www.ccis.edu/offices/financialaid/scholarshipfinder for available scholarships.
+A. Scholarships: Institutional aid is awarded to degreeseeking students working on their first undergraduate degree.
+See www.ccis.edu/offices/financialaid/scholarship finder for available scholarships.
 Institutional aid is generally intended for tuition assistance; scholarship amounts vary.
 Some awards are automatic based on specific criteria.
 Many scholarships are awarded on a competitive basis to students of high academic ability.
 Generally, scholarships, awards and grants are non-need forms of financial assistance.
+Scholarship availability varies by campus.

-Scholarships available vary by campus. - B. The Associate Transfer Grant: Eligibility for the Associate Transfer Grant includes the following criteria: - 1.
+- B. The Associate Transfer Grant: Eligibility for the Associate Transfer Grant includes the following criteria: - 1.
 The Associate Degree must have been earned within the past twelve months and must consist of 60 credit hours or its equivalent. - 2.
 The student must not have received the Associate degree from Columbia College. - 3.
-The student may not have completed additional college work since the award of the Associate degree.

-- 4. The student must have financial need.
+The student may not have completed additional college work since the award of the Associate degree. - 4.
+The student must have financial need.
 For example, he or she must not be eligible for VA Benefits or for Tuition Assistance.
 Students wishing to apply for the Associate Degree Transfer Grant must complete the application for financial aid.
 The Associate Transfer Grant provides a reduction in tuition for each eligible student at a maximum of \$12.50 per credit hour attempted.
 This award is for five sessions only, for a maximum total award of \$375.
 To receive and remain eligible for the grant, the student must maintain satisfactory academic progress according to established institutional policy and must be continuously enrolled as a full-time student. - C. The Two-in-Family Grant: Two-in-Family Grants are available to eligible students when an immediate family member (spouse, father, mother, son, daughter, brother, sister) is enrolled as a full-time student at Columbia College.
-Apply using the Columbia College institutional aid application, which must then be forwarded through the appropriate Director.
+Apply using the Columbia College institutional aid application.
 The Two-in-Family Grant will provide a tuition reduction of \$75.00 per session for each family member who is enrolled on a full-time basis.
 The Two-in-Family Grant is renewable in succeeding sessions as long as both family members remain full-time students and continue to maintain satisfactory academic progress according to established institutional policy.
-Renewal of the Two-in-Family Grant requires completion of a Columbia College institutional aid application for financial aid each year. - D. Military Spouse Tuition Discount: The spouse of an active duty, guard or reserve member of any military service will be granted a 20 percent tuition discount for in-seat classes.
+Renewal of the Two-in-Family Grant requires completion of a Columbia College institutional aid application for financial aid each year. - D. Military Spouse Tuition Grant: The spouse of an active duty, guard or reserve member of any military service will be granted a 20 percent tuition discount for in-seat classes.
 The discount recognizes the service and sacrifice of military members and the spouses who support them.
 To be eligible a student must be able to show a valid military spouse I.D. and not be eligible for tuition-assistance under another program.
-Application must occur prior to or at the time of registration. - E. Senior Citizen Award: A student of 65 years or older is required to pay one half normal tuition.
-Such a student is required to pay all other charges in connection with enrollment, course work, and graduation. - F. Employee Educational Grant: Full-time employees who have completed six months of employment are eligible for tuition remission.
-Application for these benefits should be submitted through the Vice President for Adult Higher Education.
-For specific information please see the Human Resources Staff Handbook. - G. Warranted Degree Program: A student who has an associate or baccalaureate degree from Columbia College may be eligible to participate in the Warranted Degree Program.
+Application must occur prior to or at the time of registration. - E. Senior Citizen Award: A student of 65 years or older who is degree seeking is required to pay one half normal tuition.
+Such a student is required to pay all other charges in connection with enrollment, course work, and graduation. - F. Warranted Degree Program: A student who has an associate or baccalaureate degree from Columbia College may be eligible to participate in the Warranted Degree Program.
 Eligible students may enroll in one course free of charge if five years have elapsed since the student received the degree, no outstanding fees are owed, and the student is not in default on a Federal Stafford/Direct or Perkins Loan.